Best TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best TVs you can buy in 2020.

-More important than how it fares against its discontinued sibling, though, is how it fares against similarly priced 2020 TVs such as the LG OLED55CX and Philips 55OLED805.
-These sets go blacker and, in the case of the LG, produce brighter highlights in otherwise dark images, but the Samsung is vastly punchier with almost everything you watch and images pop from the screen in a way that OLEDs still can’t match.
+More important than how it fares against its discontinued sibling, though, is how it fares against similarly priced 2020 TVs such as the LG OLED55CX.
+This set goes blacker and produces brighter highlights in otherwise dark images, but the Samsung is vastly punchier with almost everything you watch and images pop from the screen in a way that OLEDs still can’t match.
 It also has the best, most app-packed operating system by quite a margin, and a feature set that will keep it relevant for years to come.

 There’s no doubt that the Samsung Q90T is an excellent TV, and you certainly shouldn’t discount it for not being an OLED or not having as many dimming zones as its ‘predecessor’.

 Read the full Samsung QN55Q90T review

 This set is practically all screen – the black bezel is flush with the screen so you don’t notice it when the set is off.
 The fact it's so thin puts the emphasis squarely on the screen.

 And what a screen it is.
 Images are beautifully natural, lending themselves to a cinematic authenticity that's great for movies.
 Dark detail is a particular highlight, though in high contrast sections (like white credits on a black screen) the Sony tends to play it a little safe.
 We would've liked more punch.

 Typically for a Sony, the motion processing is superb, and SDR content remains vibrant and dynamic.
 It even makes standard definition content watchable.
 Just.